-A LED headlamp is great tool to have for night time illumination.
+A LED headlamp is a great tool to have for nighttime illumination.
 Since the light is fixed to your head it keeps your hands free to do nighttime chores.

 Black Diamond Cosmo Headlamp

-- Three-level power meter shows remaining battery life for three seconds after switching on headlamp.
+- Three-level power meter shows remaining battery life for three seconds after switching on the headlamp.

 First Aid Only All-purpose First Aid Kit

 - 20 3/4″x3″ Fabric bandages